maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_2.md

 ### Force plots

 We have seen so far techniques to extract general insights from a machine learning model.
 What if you want to break down how the model works for an individual prediction?

-SHAP Values (an acronym from SHapley Additive exPlanations) break down a prediction to show the impact of each feature.
-We use SHAP values to explain individual predictions.
+Shapley Values break down a single prediction to show the impact of each feature.

-SHAP values interpret the impact of having a certain value for a given feature in comparison to the prediction we'd make if that feature took some baseline value.
+SHAP (SHapley Additive exPlanations) values show the impact of having a certain value for a given feature in comparison to the prediction we'd make if that feature took some baseline value.

 In the breast cancer example, we could wonder how much was a prediction driven by the fact that the radius was 17.1mm, instead of some baseline number?
+That could help a doctor explain the predictions to a patient and understand how the inner mechanics of a model lead to the given outcome.

 We can decompose a prediction with the following equation: